Include Key Words in Your Text for Search Engine Optimization

 For example, a page about a Unitarian Universalist (UU) child dedication ceremony should include a sentence like, "Rather than holding Christian-style baptisms, most UU congregations have child dedication ceremonies," because many searchers will be looking for information on baptisms; if that word isn't anywhere on your site, search results for that term will yield no results for your site, and users will never learn about how UUs celebrate this important life event.

 As you write, mix up your language a bit to capture common variations.
-For example, one paragraph might include the phrase, "search engine optimization," and another will instead use, "optimizing your site for search engines."
+One paragraph might include the phrase, "search engine optimization," and another might instead use, "optimizing your site for search engines."

 Using a variety of key words and phrases in your writing will both improve your SEO and make your text more interesting.
 Check your site's analytics to see what kind of language your users are looking for.